Unipisa/hpc/source/resources_request.rst

 `Autenticazione UNIPI <https://autenticazione.unipi.it>`_.

-rules and conditions of use
+Rules and conditions of use
 *********************************

 Users must read and accept the `rules and conditions of use <_static/linee_guida.pdf>`_ and its `technical attachment <_static/linee_guida_allegato_tecnico.pdf>`_ .